 Eat: When you get hungry, head to the Crowbar & Grill on Second Street in downtown Laramie.
-A signature sledgehammer pizza (pepperoni, Italian sausage, prosciutto, fried egg, mozzarella, red sauce) will feed the whole crew after mountain biking, rock climbing, or just meandering around town.
+A signature sledgehammer pizza (pepperoni, Italian sausage, prosciutto, fried egg, white cheddar curds, red sauce) will feed the whole crew after mountain biking, rock climbing, or just meandering around town.
 Locals tip: Indulge in a delish diner breakfast burrito at J’s Prairie Rose.
 The too-big-for-one-serving, smothered morning meal will fuel an entire day’s worth of adventure or make up for a late-night swing-dancing escapade.

 Medicine Bow Peak; Courtesy of Shutterstock

 Stay: If posting up tent-to-tent with your new outdoor neighbors (ahem, most of the Front Range) isn’t what you’re looking for when it comes to outdoor accommodations, head west or east from Laramie.
 To the west: Head to the Snowy Mountain Range and camp beneath Medicine Bow Peak for easy access to this 12,014-foot summit just more than a half-hour from Laramie.
 To the east: Post up at one of the dispersed campsites around Vedauwoo (pronounced ve-da-voo) to explore the enchanting rock formation, home to world-class rock climbing.
-And if a resting place with walls and a bed is what you want, check out the Hilton Garden Inn, which sits across the street from the university’s brand-new welcome center.
+And if a resting place with walls and a bed is what you want, check out the Hilton Garden Inn, which sits across the street from the university’s welcome center.
 Just plan on booking out months in advance if you’re visiting on a home football weekend.

 The Gill Street mural in action; Photo courtesy of Laramie Main Street Alliance